JuliaGraphics/Luxor.jl/docs/src/animation.md

 2 Define some functions that draw the graphics for specific frames.

-3 Define one or more Scenes that call the functions.
+3 Define one or more Scenes that call these functions for specific frames.

 4 Call the `animate(movie::Movie, scenes)` function, passing in the scenes.
 This creates all the frames and saves them in a temporary directory.
-Optionally, you can ask for `ffmpeg` to make an animated GIF.
+Optionally, you can ask for `ffmpeg` (if it's installed) to make an animated GIF for you.

 ## Example